-- 1. acquires thorough knowledge of topics in Zoology taught in higher secondary schools and the latest development. - 2. understands the - importance of zoology in the modern age and the need for the teaching of zoology in schools. - aims and values of teaching zoology - objectives of teaching zoology at various levels and especially at higher secondary level. - \circ need and importance of zoology curriculum and its approaches. - $\circ\,$ psychological basis of teaching zoology at higher secondary level. - organization of content in zoology and principles of developing zoology syllabus. - \circ maintaining suitable class room climate and effective communication for teaching zoology. - modern trends in the instructional methodology and dynamic methods of teaching zoology. - 3.
-Develops skills in - teaching zoology at higher secondary level - preparing, and using the appropriate instructional materials in teaching zoology. - preparing zoology curriculum - II.
-COURSE OUTLINE:
+1. acquires thorough knowledge of topics in Zoology taught in higher secondary schools and the latest development.

+- o importance of zoology in the modern age and the need for the teaching of zoology in schools. - o aims and values of teaching zoology - o objectives of teaching zoology at various levels and especially at higher secondary level. - o need and importance of zoology curriculum and its approaches. - o psychological basis of teaching zoology at higher secondary level. - o organization of content in zoology and principles of developing zoology syllabus. - o maintaining suitable class room climate and effective communication for teaching zoology. - o modern trends in the instructional methodology and dynamic methods of teaching zoology.

+- o teaching zoology at higher secondary level - preparing, and using the appropriate instructional materials in teaching zoology. - o preparing zoology curriculum